porqz/Ranger/README.md

 ## Supported browsers

-Ranger was tested in the latest Chrome and IE 8 (_should_ works in 6 and 7!).
+Ranger was tested in the latest Chrome and IE 8 (native version does not work in 6 and 7, jQuery version will be).
 In the nearest future it will be tested in older IEs and other browsers.

-## Known issues

-There is a multiline bug in Opera.
-It will be fixed in the nearest future too.

 ## Future plans

-1. Fix multiline bugs in Opera;
-2. Test in different versions of major browsers (FF 3.6+, Opera 9.5+, IE6+, Safari 3+, Chrome);
+1. Test in different versions of major browsers (FF 3.6+, Opera 9.5+, IE6+, Safari 3+, Chrome);
-3. Make jQuery version;
+2. Make jQuery version;
-4. Make Russian version of the README.
+3. Make Russian version of the README.